ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/208_Strategy_Statistics.md

 Sum of the durations of all trades, in bars.
 Updated at any trade.
 Can be bigger than the duration of the test when several positions are simultaneously open.

+## NumMinutes

+Total duration of the backtest period; can be used for normalizing metrics to 3 years or for calculating profit per period.
+The backtest years are **NumMinutes/(365.25\*24\*60)**.
+For annualizing a result, multiply it with the inverse of this formula.

 ### Type:

 **int** for numbers that count something, otherwise **var**.
 Read/only.